 When funds move through a maze of LLCs, partnerships, and affiliated companies, even diligent investors and regulators struggle to trace transactions, allowing unscrupulous actors to disguise self-dealing as “fees,” shuttle money between entities, and ultimately steal or misuse invested capital.
 This intentional complexity isn’t a sign of sophistication—it’s a red flag that enables commingling, concealment, and fraud.

-For example, when Wimpfheimer was asked to explain why there was a $4m transfer of funds to a related corporate entity he said something about "operating expenses" but refused to reveal who who owned that entity or what those operating expenses were for.
+For example, when Wimpfheimer was asked to explain why there was a $4 million transfer of funds to a related corporate entity he said something about "operating expenses" but refused to reveal who who owned that entity or what those operating expenses were for.

 NYSBA Op.
 1256 (2023), NYSBA Op.
 1231 (2021) and NYC Bar Formal Op.
 2024-2 confirm that while complex corporate structures are not inherently unlawful, they are unethical or fraudulent when used to mislead investors, obscure control, or hide financial risks—misconduct for which New York has repeatedly imposed disbarment.
 It also violates RPC Rule 8.4(c) and Rule 1.8(a).
 A lawyer raising funds through confusing interlocking entities can violate these rules even absent investor losses.